Pilatch/AssetLoader/README.md

     sh/watch.sh

+###Generating a Distribution

 For best compression of production code and granular test integration, AssetLoader is built with Mink.
 At this time there is not yet a public Mink service in operation.
 That may change in the future.

-Employees of GSI Commerce // eBay Enterprise have access to this service.
+Employees of GSI Commerce // eBay Enterprise have access to a Mink service.
+Not an employee, but still want to contribute?
+Make a pull request with your source changes, and I'll prepare it for production.

 ##History
 Originally an internal of the ISPU JavaScript for Ace Hardware to minimally impact product page performance.